cynthiateeters/sahar-eleventy-base-blog/content/blog/fourth-post/index.md

 - Increased risk of getting lost or stolen
 - More difficulty monitoring diet and health

+## Finding the Right Balance

+Many cat owners create a hybrid approach: letting cats outside safely with supervision, a leash, or a secure outdoor enclosure.
+This provides stimulation while reducing risks.

+Regardless of indoor or outdoor living, providing mental enrichment, social interaction, and proper care is key to a happy and healthy cat.

+## Final thoughts

+Both indoor and outdoor lifestyles have pros and cons, and the best choice depends on your cat’s personality and your environment.
+Understanding the risks and benefits helps you make informed decisions and ensures your cat enjoys a safe and fulfilling life.

+At The Curious Cat, every cat deserves a happy, curious, and safe life—whether indoors or exploring the great outdoors.

 <img src="/img/outdoor-cat.jpg" alt="Cat walking outside">

 **Image source:** Photo by [Free Pik] (https://www.freepik.com/free-ai-image/pixel-art-style-scene-with-adorable-pet-cat_186697749.htm#fromView=search&page=1&position=2&uuid=677e3bd4-2cbb-4ddc-957b-a7d444ce83d6&query=running+cat+pixel)